RileyHutch/credit-risk-classification/README.md

 ## Summary and Recomnedation

 The model demonstrates exceptional performance in credit risk classification, with a confusion matrix showing 18,668 true negatives, 91 false positives, 2 false negatives, and 623 true positives.
 The classification report confirms perfect scores for non-risk cases and strong performance for risk cases, with a precision of 0.87 and a recall of 1.00 for the risk class, ensuring nearly all risky cases are detected.
 This high recall is particularly critical in credit risk scenarios where missing a high-risk applicant can be costly.
-Although there is a slight drop in precision leading to a few false positives, this trade-off is acceptable given the priority to avoid missed risks.
-Therefore, the model is recommended for use by the company, with the option to further adjust the decision threshold if minimizing false positives becomes a priority.
+Although there is a slight drop in precision, 0.87 is still a high accuracy score and I believe it to be safe.